pepicrft/ppineraes-old/posts/2021-12-07-migrated-to-sveltekit.md

 ---
-title: "Migrated to SvelteKit"
+title: 'Migrated to SvelteKit'
-categories: ["web", "svelte", "sveltekit"]
+categories: ['web', 'svelte', 'sveltekit']
 ---

 I migrated this blog to [SvelteKit](https://kit.svelte.dev/).
 I did it to consolidate everything I had learned about the framework, and be able to SSR static pages with dynamic content.
 For example,
 I'll be able to collect data from external sources like GitHub and include it in the [about](/about) page.

 I ported over the same boring design I had in the previous [Jekyll-based](https://jekyllrb.com/) website.